mindspore-ai/docs/tutorials/source_en/beginner/introduction.md

 ### Design Philosophy

 MindSpore is a full-scenario deep learning framework designed to achieve three major goals: easy development, efficient execution, and unified deployment across all scenarios.

-Easy development is reflected in API friendliness and low debugging difficulty; efficient execution includes computational efficiency, data preprocessing efficiency, and distributed training efficiency; full-scenario means the framework simultaneously supports cloud, edge, and device-side scenarios.
+- Easy development: API friendliness and low debugging difficulty.
+- Efficient execution: computational efficiency, data preprocessing efficiency, and distributed training efficiency.
+- Full-scenario: the framework simultaneously supports cloud, edge, and device-side scenarios.

 ## Introduction to Huawei Ascend AI Full-Stack Solution

-Ascend computing is a full-stack AI computing infrastructure and application based on Ascend series processors.
+Ascend computing is a full-stack AI computing infrastructure and application based on the Ascend series processors.
 It includes the Ascend series chips, Atlas series hardware, CANN chip enablement, MindSpore AI framework, ModelArts, and MindX application enablement.

-The Huawei Atlas AI computing solution is based on Ascend series AI processors.
-It uses various product forms such as modules, cards, edge stations, servers, and clusters to build a full-scenario AI infrastructure solution oriented to device, edge, and cloud.
+The Huawei Atlas AI computing solution is based on the Ascend series AI processors.
+It uses various product forms such as modules, cards, edge stations, servers, and clusters to build a full-scenario AI infrastructure solution oriented toward device, edge, and cloud.
 It covers data center and intelligent edge solutions, as well as the entire inference and training processes in the deep learning field.

 The Ascend AI full-stack is shown below: